 How sensitive are ETG tests?
-An ETG urine test is very sensitive, meaning that it can detect alcohol even at low levels in the body.
+An ETG urine test is very sensitive.
+ETG alcohol test detection time is not an ally to someone under the influence, this test will work even at low levels in the body.

 Are ETG tests accurate for up to five days after consumption?

 There are some limitations to the test as it can detect exposure to alcohol in products that people use daily.
-For this reason, it is possible for an ETG test false positive.
+For this reason, it is possible for an ETG test results to be false positive.

 Exactly what can cause a false positive alcohol urine test?
 These typical home or environmental products that contain alcohol can: